Some Questions and Answers

 What is a Member-In-Training (MIT)?

 This is what you will become if you decide to join NSR.
 An MIT is a probationary, non-voting member of the team who is engaged in learning the skills required to become a full team member.
 This is a 2 year period in which the MIT participates in regular training, callouts, and receives ground search and rescue certification.
 An MIT will have to pass a practical and written examination, as well as meet attendance and other performance criteria before being brought on as an active member.
-Expectations are high for MIT’s, but it can be fun a rewarding process with a lot of opportunity to be fully engaged in Search and Rescue activities.
+Expectations are high for MIT’s, but it can be fun and rewarding process with a lot of opportunity to be fully engaged in Search and Rescue activities.

 How big is the team?